MykeNuLeng/Boris-bikes/README.md

+## Boris Bikes ##
-The aim of this project is to build a model of London's Boris Bikes.
+The aim of this project is to build a model of London's Boris Bikes, using Ruby.